blitz-blaze7/AI-Customer-Support-Bot/README.md

 3. If no FAQ matches, the query is processed by the AI model.
 4. Unsafe queries trigger escalation instead of an AI response.
 5. Conversation history is stored using a session identifier.

+## How to Run

+1. Install dependencies: pip install -r requirements.txt
+2. Create a `.env` file in the project root and add: GROQ_API_KEY=your_api_key_here
+3. Run the application: python customer_support_bot/app.py
+4. Open your browser and go to: http://localhost:5000

 ## Demo
 ![Working Demo](demo.gif)